leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 ## References

 1. Keller Jordan, Yuchen Jin, Vlado Boza, Jiacheng You, Franz Cesista, Laker Newhouse, and Jeremy Bernstein (2024).
 Muon: An optimizer for hidden layers in neural networks.
 Available at: https://kellerjordan.github.io/posts/muon/
-2. Keller Jordan and Yuchen Jin and Vlado Boza and You Jiacheng and Franz Cesista and Laker Newhouse and Jeremy Bernstein (2024).
-Muon: An optimizer for hidden layers in neural networks.
-URL https://kellerjordan.github.io/posts/muon/
+2. Keller Jordan and Jeremy Bernstein and Brendan Rappazzo and @fernbear.bsky.social and Boza Vlado and You Jiacheng and Franz Cesista and Braden Koszarsky and @Grad62304977 (2024). modded-nanogpt: Speedrunning the NanoGPT baseline.
+URL https://github.com/KellerJordan/modded-nanogpt/
 3. Diederik P. Kingma, Jimmy Ba (2014).
 Adam: A Method for Stochastic Optimization.
 URL https://arxiv.org/abs/1412.6980
 4. Moonshot AI Team (2025).
 Muon is Scalable for LLM Training.
 URL https://arxiv.org/abs/2502.16982
 5. Jeremy Bernstein and Laker Newhouse.
 “Old optimizer, new norm: An anthology.” arXiv preprint arXiv:2409.20325 (2024).